-7-day Professional Development Course for K-12 teachers
+7-day Professional Development Course for Educators

 Location: El Salvador

-Visual Literacy as a Tool for Cultural Proficiency in the Classroom: El Salvador as a Case Study is a professional development immersion, 3-credit course for teachers in the Washington, D.C. metro area.
+Visual Literacy as a Tool for Cultural Proficiency in the Classroom: El Salvador as a Case Study is a professional development immersion, 3-credit course for educators in the Washington, D.C. metro area and beyond.
 Salvadorans are the largest and fastest growing immigrant group in the Washington, D.C. region.
 For example, Latinxs now represent the largest population in Montgomery County Public Schools.
 The course was developed to create a more culturally relevant and equitable education.
 It includes pre-immersion, in-country travel and post-immersion work.
 It promotes teacher collaboration and applies standards-aligned tasks with direct impact on classroom learning, while fostering cultural proficiency and academic excellence.
 Teachers will acquire the tools needed to integrate the diversity of cultures and experiences that are represented in their classrooms.

 Muriel Hasbun is an artist and educator specializing in the art and culture of El Salvador.
 Her expertise focuses on issues of cultural identity and memory, while generating socially engaged art projects.
 Through an intergenerational, transnational and transcultural lens, Hasbun constructs contemporary narratives and establishes a space for dialogue where individual and collective memory spark new questions about identity and place.

-Muriel Hasbun is a 2014 Smithsonian Artist Research Fellow, a 2006-08 Fulbright Scholar and the recipient of numerous distinctions and awards, including CENTER Santa Fe’s 2017 Curator’s Choice award, a FY17 Arts & Humanities Council of Montgomery County Artist Project Grant, the Howard Chapnick Grant (2014), Maryland State Arts Council Individual Artist Awards in Photography (2015 & 2012) and in Media (2008), an Escuela de Bellas Artes Artist in Residence in San Miguel de Allende, Mexico, and the Corcoran College of Art + Design’s Outstanding Creative Research Faculty Award (2007).
+Muriel Hasbun is a 2014 Smithsonian Artist Research Fellow, a 2006-08 Fulbright Scholar and the recipient of numerous distinctions and awards, including CENTER Santa Fe’s 2018 Producer’s Choice and 2017 Curator’s Choice awards, a FY17 Arts & Humanities Council of Montgomery County Artist Project Grant, the Howard Chapnick Grant (2014), Maryland State Arts Council Individual Artist Awards in Photography (2015 & 2012) and in Media (2008), an Escuela de Bellas Artes Artist in Residence in San Miguel de Allende, Mexico, and the Corcoran College of Art + Design’s Outstanding Creative Research Faculty Award (2007).
 Most recently, she was professor and chair of photography at the Corcoran College of Art + Design.
 She is now professor emerita at George Washington University, and the founder and director of Laberinto Projects.
 You can see her personal work at www.murielhasbun.com

 Caroline Lacey received her M.A. in New Media from The Corcoran College of Art + Design in 2015 and her B.A. in Art History from the University of Maryland in 2011.
 Caroline lives and works in El Salvador.
 Her photographic work has appeared or will appear in The Prosecutors Movie, Resolution Photo, the Harvard Review of Latin America, The Washington Post, The Smithsonian Magazine, NPR, and Washingtonian Magazine.
 She was awarded the National Press Photographer’s Bob East Scholarship in 2014.
 She has done media work for numerous foundations and organizations including Resolution Photo, National Parks of Gabon, Smithsonian Magazine, The Middle East Investment Initiative, Cystic Fibrosis Foundation and the Stone and Holt Weeks Foundation.